 When the product reaches the final user, the supply chain has been successful.

 Even the most intricate of situations can be managed with the proper supply chain management system.
 In the absence of it, end-users will be unable to obtain the products they require.

 A company’s supply chain management (SCM) is the management that is in charge of determining how goods and services are distributed across the organisation.

 The processes are centred on the transformation of raw materials into finished goods and services.

 A firm’s supply process can differ depending on the type of company that they are.
-However, it includes the components of design, planning, execution, control, as well as monitoring the supply chain operations, all of which are similar to all organisations.
+However, it includes the components of design, planning, execution, control, as well as monitoring the supply chain operations and automation, all of which are similar to all organisations.

 The total supply chain activities have as their ultimate goal the development of appropriate infrastructure, the utilisation of international logistics services, the maintenance of appropriate supply and demand ratios, as well as the measurement of the worldwide market.